Policyholders affected by Hurricane Maria may receive up to $20,000 in advance payments

 - If additional damage is discovered or a policyholder does not agree with the payment amount, a policyholder can seek additional payment if the policy’s coverage limits have not been met.
 A POL will be required to seek a supplemental payment on the claim.
 If payment is issued based upon the adjuster’s initial report and an additional proof of loss is not submitted by the policyholder, the insurer will close the file.

-If a policyholder decides to request an additional payment, which must be done by completing a POL, the policyholder will have one year from the date of filing the initial claim to submit the request to the insurance company.
+If a policyholder decides to request an additional payment, which must be done by completing a POL, the policyholder will have one year from the date of the initial loss to submit the request to the insurance company.
 FEMA has informed all of its NFIP insurance partners about this process and how it will work.
 NFIP policyholders are encouraged to work closely with an adjuster on this expedited process.

 Grace Period Extension for Policy Renewals